istio/istio.io/content/docs/ops/setup/app-health-check/index.md

 This task explains how these approaches work when Istio mutual TLS is enabled.

-Command and TCP type probers work with Istio regardless whether mutual TLS is enabled or not.
+Command and TCP type probes work with Istio regardless whether mutual TLS is enabled or not.
 HTTP request requires different Istio configuration when
 Istio mutual TLS is enabled.

 ## Before you begin